anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The following client error status codes can be used:

 * 400 Bad Request: if the registrar detects an error in the format of the request.
-* 401 Unauthorized: if the signature of the PER cannot be verified.
+* 403 Forbidden: if the signature of the PER cannot be verified.
 * 404 Not Found: if the PER is for a device that is not known to the registrar.
 * 406 Not Acceptable: if the Accept request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/jose+json`.
 * 415 Unsupported Media Type: if the PER uses an artifact format that is not supported by the registrar, e.g., a type other than `application/jose+json`.